Celestial Regge theory: Celestial Regge theory

-where we added a label $s$ to stress the particular Froissart-Gribov expansion considered in the bulk, not on the external channel kinematics which is fixed.
 This expression provides a celestial Froissart-Gribov expansion for the correlator.
-When comparing with the other known expansions, \ie conformal partial wave and relativistic partial wave expansions \cite{Law:2020xcf}, this relation gives a precise bulk origin to the celestial data.
+When comparing with the other known expansions, \ie conformal partial wave \cite{Nandan:2019jas, Atanasov:2021cje} and relativistic partial wave expansions \cite{Law:2020xcf}, this relation gives a precise bulk origin to the celestial data.
 In other terms, the complete knowledge of the partial amplitudes completely determine the celestial four-point functions on the celestial sphere.